jeffreykegler/hoonlint/misc/whitespace.md

 In an backdented `n`-arity hoon, the `m`'th runechild should be aligned `n-m` stops after than the anchor column.
+Here `m` is 1-based, so that the 1'th runechild is the first runechild, the 2'th runechild is the second runechild, etc.

 For example,
 in an 3-runechild hoon,
 the first runechild should be aligned 2 stops after than the anchor column;